Fig Trees for Sale UK: Buying Guide

 Can fig trees grow in pots?

 Yes.
 Fig trees are very well suited to pots, patios and containers.
-A pot also helps restrict the roots, which can help keep the tree manageable.
+A pot also helps restrict the roots, which can keep excessive leaf growth down and promote more fruiting.

 Are fig trees good for patios?